 You only show the most basic part of the result and require the user to fill in their details to ‘unlock’ the full analysis.

-Less intrusive tactics, for quizzes with less value
+Less intrusive tactics, for lead quizzes with less value

 - Opt-in before results

-With this tactic, you’re not making it mandatory to fill out any form, but suggesting it before the results are revealed to the user.
-Here, you point out the value of subscribing to your newsletter/blog and encourage people to fill it with a highlighted CTA – and make the ‘skip this’ buttonless attractive.
+With this tactic, you’re not making it mandatory to fill out any form.
+But, instead, you are suggesting it before the results are revealed to the user.
+Here, you point out the value of subscribing to your newsletter/blog.
+You also encourage people to fill it with a highlighted CTA and make the ‘skip this’ buttonless attractive.

 - Opt-in along with results